mottosso/learn-cinder/book/guide_to_meshes.md

 ![image](https://cloud.githubusercontent.com/assets/2152766/14066089/e089c6e2-f438-11e5-93eb-67512f213eb3.png)

-Cinder always requires that you create the indices for a mesh before you create the positions for that mesh, because conceptually a vertice without a index can’t be properly integrated into the mesh and vice versa.
+Cinder always requires that you create the indices for a mesh before you create the positions for that mesh, because conceptually a vertice without a index can't be properly integrated into the mesh and vice versa.

-The two modes of storing positions means that the process for working with VboMeshes that dynamic positions versus those that have static positions is slightly different.
+The two modes of storing positions means that the process for working with a [`VboMesh`] with dynamic positions versus one that have static positions is slightly different.

 We’ll do the static first:

 ```cpp
 gl::VboMesh::Layout layout;